AcademySoftwareFoundation/rez/docs/source/package_commands.rst

 .. py:function:: comment(arg: str)

    Creates a comment line in the converted shell script code.
-This is only visible if the user views the current shell's code using the command ``rez-context --interpret`` or looks at the file referenced by the environment variable :envvar:`REZ_CONTEXT_FILE`.
+This is only visible if the user views the current shell's code using the command :option:`rez-context --interpret` or looks at the file referenced by the environment variable :envvar:`REZ_CONTEXT_FILE`.
 You would create a comment for debugging purposes.